Democrats To Investigate Ivanka Trump’s Use Of Personal Email For White House-Related Business

 House Democrats are planning to investigate the allegations that Donald Trump’s daughter Ivanka used a private email server to exchange emails regarding government business.

-According to the Washington Post, the House Oversight and Government Reform Committee, is set to determine whether Ivanka violated federal law by using her personal email account for White House-related business, a Democratic staffer on the committee said on Tuesday.
+According to the Washington Post, the House Oversight and Government Reform Committee is set to determine whether Ivanka violated federal law by using her personal email account for White House-related business, a Democratic staffer on the committee said on Tuesday.

 “We plan to continue our investigation of the Presidential Records Act and Federal Records Act, and we want to know if Ivanka complied with the law,” said the aide, who had to make the statement anonymously.